Montana is a gorgeous state that any nature lover would appreciate calling home.

 Take a good look at your monthly budget if you’re planning a move to Montana.

-According to MERIC data in the third quarter of 2021, Montana ranks 30th when it comes to cost of living.
-That means Montana is more expensive to live in than half of the country.
-If you have your heart set on living in the Rocky Mountain region, Wyoming is a much more affordable option, ranked 18th on the same list.
+According to MERIC data in 2022, Montana ranks 35th when it comes to cost of living.
+That means Montana is more expensive to live in than over half of the country.
+If you have your heart set on living in the Rocky Mountain region, Wyoming is a much more affordable option, ranked 16th on the same list.

 No matter where you live, housing will be a major recurring expense.
-Montana has a little over 500,000 housing units, according to 2019 census data, so your housing choices may be somewhat limited.
+Montana has almost 522,000 housing units, according to 2021 census data, so your housing choices may be somewhat limited.

 How much should you expect to spend to put a roof over your head?
-In late 2021, Montana’s typical home value was $394,500, Zillow said.
+In February 2023, Montana’s typical home value was $430,528, Zillow said.

 How much you’ll spend on housing will depend on your specific living arrangements.
-Let’s look at a few options, according to the latest census data.
+Let’s look at a few options, according to the 2021 census data.

-Those averages give you a general idea of what you should expect to spend on housing in Montana, but these are the typical home values for a few specific Montana cities, according to Zillow, in late 2021.
+Those averages give you a general idea of what you should expect to spend on housing in Montana, but these are the typical home values for a few specific Montana cities, according to Zillow, in January 2023.